 Does On Target Home Inspections carry professional errors and omission insurance?

 Yes.
-On Target Home Inspections carries insurance to protect the company, but more importantly you, our client.
-We strive to do the industry’s most comprehensive and thorough professional home inspections, but as there is a small possibility that something may not have been visible at the time of the inspection, or may have been overlooked since, unfortunately, humans are imperfect, despite our greatest desires not to be so, a claim could result.
+On Target Home Inspections carries insurance to protect the company, but more importantly to protect you, our client.
+We strive to do the industry’s most thorough professional home inspections.
+Unfortunately humans, despite our sincerest desires not to be so, are imperfect.
+Therefore, since there is always a small possibility that something may not have been noted at the time of the inspection, a claim could result.
 So, the professional errors and omissions insurance is a cost we are glad to pay to help insure all parties.

 May I have a copy of the policy?

 Yes.
-Copies of our policy are brought to each inspection for our clients’ review, but can also be provided upon request.
+Copies of our policy can be provided upon request.

 Do you provide any guarantees of your work?

 On Target Home Inspections strives for 100% customer satisfaction, but there are limitations to what can be observed, and thus, reported.
 For example, if a home’s problem is intermittent and not exhibiting itself during the time of the inspection, it cannot be reported upon, yet unfortunately, may present itself at a later date.
-A prime example of this is “functional water flow” of a property.
-In homes equipped with wells, water from the tap may flow perfectly fine after a significant rainfall and when a new filter has been installed, but be poor after a period of no rain, or when the filter is in need of replacement.
+A prime example of this is “functional water flow.”
+In homes equipped with wells, water from the tap may flow perfectly fine after a significant rainfall or when a new filter has just been installed, but be poor after a period of no rain or when the filter requires replacement.
 Of course, these conditions cannot be anticipated or controlled by our inspectors; therefore, we cannot provide a guarantee.

 Have more questions?